datanav/docs/hub/sesam-training-course.rst

 - Joins and intersections
 - Playing the long game

-*Day two: DTl in continuation and more complex integrations*
+*Day two: DTL in continuation and more complex integrations*
 - Recap of day one
 - DTL continued
 - Shaping data